Arm Lift (Brachioplasty)

 The length and pattern of the incision vary, depending on the amount and location of the excess skin.
 Incisions are closed with absorbable sutures or stitches that are removed within one to two weeks.

-Recovery can take about one to two weeks.
+You can expect moderately severe pain, which should gradually improve over 3-4 days and should be relieved with medication.
+Swelling usually subsides after 3 weeks, but can occasionally persist longer.
+You can expect bruising around the incisions.
+It will be worst 3-4 days post-op and may persist for up to 3-4 weeks.
 While still subject to the aging process, the results of arm lift surgery can be long lasting, assuming that a stable weight and general fitness are maintained.